JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 This isn't quite as egregious as our normality assumption violation, but there is possible multicollinearity for most of the variables in this dataset.

-### IV) No Autocorrelation of the Error Terms
+## IV) No Autocorrelation of the Error Terms

 This assumes no autocorrelation of the error terms.
 Autocorrelation being present typically indicates that we are missing some information that should be captured by the model.

 **Why it can happen:** In a time series scenario, there could be information about the past that we aren't capturing.
-In a non time series scenario, our model could be systematically biased by either under or over predicting in certain conditions.
+In a non-time series scenario, our model could be systematically biased by either under or over predicting in certain conditions.
 Lastly, this could be a result of a violation of the linearity assumption.

 **What it will affect:** This will impact our model estimates.

 **How to detect it:** We will perform a [Durbin-Watson test](https://en.wikipedia.org/wiki/Durbin%E2%80%93Watson_statistic) to determine if either positive or negative correlation is present.
-Creating plots of residual autocorrelations is an alternative.
+Alternatively, you could create plots of residual autocorrelations.

 **How to fix it:** A simple fix of adding lag variables can fix this problem.
 Alternatively, interaction terms, additional variables, or additional transformations may fix this.